 6. How do you allocate children to a house?

-All Junior School pupils are in Aberlour House.
-In the Senior School, unless students have a family tie to a house, students are carefully chosen so each house has a healthy mix of nationalities, abilities and personality types.
+All Junior School pupils are in the Junior School House.
+In the Senior School, unless students have a family tie to a boarding house, students are carefully allocated to houses so that each has a healthy, dynamic mix of nationalities, abilities and personality types.
 In our experience this helps everyone grow together and learn from each other.
-All the houses are similar - we don’t have cliques - so all our students have friends across all houses and year groups.
+Friendships are not constrained by boarding house, and all of our students have friends across the year groups and the houses.

 7. Are day pupils integrated with the boarders?

 Absolutely!
 Day students are expected to join in with all activities at school, from Chapel in the morning to supper, prep and often extra activities in the evening.
-Day pupils join the same Houses and are treated in all the same way as boarders.
+Day pupils are allocated to their boarding houses and are treated in all the same way as boarders.
 In the Junior School day pupils normally go home at 5.35pm, but each evening they are welcome to stay for supper and activities - and many of them do.
 They are also invited to take part in our busy programme of weekend activities and sports fixtures.

 8. What is your mobile phone policy?